Back to resources

 Grading and stormwater permits

-Grading permit requirements Greenville County SC and stormwater permit land development rules control how sites disturb soil and manage runoff.
+Grading and stormwater permit rules for land development in Greenville and Spartanburg counties control how sites disturb soil and manage runoff.
 Applications typically include erosion control plans, drainage calculations, and maintenance agreements for permanent BMPs.

 • Verify zoning district and permitted residential density